INFORMATION ON SHIP ARRIVALS AND DEPARTURES

 All ships calling Port of Frederikshavn are under the obligation of monitoring VHF channel 12.

-Calling of marine pleasure crafts and dinghies is not allowed without permit required beforehand.
+Calling of marine pleasure crafts and dinghies is not allowed without permit obtained beforehand.

 The use of tugboats is not mandatory at Port of Frederikshavn.